polterguy/lizzie/docs/introduction.md

  *
  * NOTICE!
  * Type inference here will make sure your Binder uses "BaseClass" as
- * its generic argument, yet still you're able to invoke methods on "SuperClass".
+ * its generic argument, yet still you're able to invoke functions on "SuperClass".
  */
 BaseClass simple = new SuperClass();

 /*
- * The last "true" argument is important to "bind deeply" to your instance type!
+ * The last "true" argument is important to "bind deeply" to your instance type.
  * Without the "true", it will bind towards the inferred type, which for this example
  * becomes "BaseClass".
  */